chloekek/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-closethreadpoolwait.md

 ## -remarks

-The wait object is freed immediately if there are no outstanding callbacks; otherwise, the timer object is freed asynchronously after the outstanding callbacks complete.
+The wait object is freed immediately if there are no outstanding callbacks; otherwise, the wait object is freed asynchronously after the outstanding callbacks complete.

 In some cases, callback functions might run after <b>CloseThreadpoolWait</b> has been called.
 To prevent this behavior: